 How to Write a CV: 10 Critical Tips

-As you’ll see from our CV templates, the most obvious difference between a resume and a CV is the length of each document; while most resumes are a max of two pages, a CV can be more than ten pages in length for very accomplished jobseekers.
+As you’ll see from our curriculum vitae templates, the most obvious difference between a resume and a CV is the length of each document.
+While most resumes are a max of two pages, a CV can be more than ten pages in length for very accomplished jobseekers.

 Another difference is the information included in a CV versus a resume (and the uses for each).
-While both are used in job applications, a resume and a CV are not always interchangeable.
+While both are used in job applications, a resume and a curriculum vitae are not always interchangeable.

-While a CV, like a resume, is a summary of a jobseeker’s skills and experience, CVs include more detailed information on a jobseeker’s academic accomplishments, including degrees, teaching experience, awards, research, published writing, presentations, and other achievements.
+While a CV, like a resume, is a summary of a jobseeker’s skills and experience, curriculum vitae includes more detailed information on a jobseeker’s academic accomplishments, including degrees, teaching experience, awards, research, publications, presentations, and other achievements.

-In short, CVs are often used by those in academia, medicine, and other professional careers.
-They are less likely to be used for blue collar jobs or roles in tech, finance, or healthcare.2.
+In short, CVs are most often used by those in academia, medicine, and other professional careers, although they are sometimes also used for blue collar jobs or roles in tech, finance, or healthcare.2.
 Gather Your Materials

 To save time while writing a CV, gather the necessary materials before you get started.
-While the contents of your CV will vary slightly depending on the position you are applying for, all CVs should include the following information in some capacity: header, education, work experience, and skills.
+While the contents of your curriculum vitae will vary slightly depending on the position you are applying for, all CVs should include the following information in some capacity: header, education, work experience, and skills.